 - Buyback of shares

-As the exercise of warrants on shares are done at a price below the market price, it could affect the market cap of a company.
+As the exercise of warrants on shares are done at a price below the market price, it could affect the market value of a company.
 However, stock splits or dividends rarely impact market cap, as with a split/dividend the number of outstanding shares increase.
 However, the effect is nullified by a reduction in the market price of the share.